 This string is outstanding for trimming large properties, heavy vegetation, and underbrush, or cleaning up the vegetable garden at the end of the season.
 Not every trimmer can handle the large .155-inch diameter of the string, so be sure to check your owner’s manual before buying.
 For big jobs and big trimmers, this is your product.

-4. BEST FOR EDGING: Husqvarna Titanium Force Trimmer Line, .095-Inch
+ALSO CONSIDER: Husqvarna Titanium Force Trimmer Line, .095-Inch

 A steel-bladed edger is the best choice to set the initial landscape edges along curbs, walkways, and bedlines.
 Afterward, the edge is easy to maintain with a string trimmer.
 This trimmer string is made of a commercial-grade copolymer material for longer life and better performance.
 It receives high marks for durability, longevity, and value.